Mr-wen-q/Django_Blog/readme.txt

 git is free software
-Git is a version control system.
+Git is a version control .